hmoragrega/pubsub/README.md

 To initialize the router pass the unmarshaller and register all the subscribers along with the message handler associated to them.

+**NOTE:** If you are using an enveloper publsiher and/or marshalling in your own terms, the router will use the `NoOpUnmarshaller` function wich will use the raw data `[]byte` slice for the message.

 Call `Run` on the router; it starts all the subscribers, and if all succeed, it will consume the messages in an endless loop, feeding them to the handlers after unmarshalling the message body.